A Guide to Protecting Your Information & Privacy While Traveling

-	Finally share your photos, videos, and updates on social media for your friends & family to enjoy!
+Share your photos, videos, and updates on social media for your friends and family to finally enjoy!

 5 Things Every Vacationer Must Protect

-Before heading off to your next destination, don’t forget to make sure that security is on your packing list!
-Travelers are big targets for identity theft because of all the information and devices that they constantly carry around.
+Make sure security is on your packing list before you head to your next destination!
+Travelers are big targets for identity theft because of all the information and devices they constantly carry around.
 Below are five things you should protect.

-Avoid getting pickpocketed by keeping your devices as close to your body as possible.
+Keep your devices as close to your body as possible to avoid getting pickpocketed.

-If you leave anything behind in your hotel room, be sure to lock them up in the hotel safe.
+Lock anything you leave behind in the hotel safe.

 Do not leave any devices unattended in a public space, no matter how empty or safe it may seem.
+Always check that you have your devices when you leave someplace — electronics are more likely to be misplaced than stolen.
 Popular public spaces that travelers frequent include coffee shops, airports, and hotel lobbies.
-Research has shown that 70 million cell phones are lost every year.
-Don’t let yourself become a part of this statistic!

-Always password-protect your devices, and use strong passwords.
-By keeping your data protection software up-to-date and having full disk encryption on your devices, you minimize the chances of people getting access to your personal data in case they do get a hold of your phone, laptop, or tablet.
+Password-protect your devices with strong passwords, and update your apps and other programs.
+This way, you minimize the chances of people getting access to your personal data in case they do get a hold of your phone, laptop, or tablet.

-Those traveling for work often carry with them many important documents and confidential papers.
-In fact, a Glassdoor report from 2017 indicated that 55% of vacationers take work with them.
+Those traveling for work often carry many important documents and confidential papers.
+In fact, more than a third of U.S. vacationers in 2022 planned to touch base with work multiple times a day during their time off.
 Many employees use their personal devices to access corporate data such as emails, financial data, and customer records.
 To prevent such data from getting compromised, consider doing the following on your trip: